When it comes to deciding a color scheme for painting your at-home gym, you may run into some trouble.

 Conclusion

-From electric greens to vivid blues, there’s a lot of colors to consider before your favorites.
+From electric greens to vivid blues, there’s a lot of colors to consider before your favorites for your home gym.
 Remember to consider more than just your paint color when decorating.

-The lighting, floor space, air quality, and ceiling height are important to factor in when planning your at-home workout area.
+The lighting, floor space, air quality, and ceiling height are important to factor in when planning your at-home gym or home workout area.
 It could save you redecorating in six months.